 One final word; if you are considering a strategy of stonewalling the Health and Human Services Commission by denying information, then think again.
 You bear the burden of proving your eligibility.
 If the law presumes a transfer is a penalty and you do not prove otherwise your loved one will be denied benefits.
 Who will be left to pay the nursing home bill when that happens?

 If you are outside the look back period then you can give away as much as you want.
 If you are within the look back period then you really can’t give away anything without creating a penalty.
 However, the right strategy can manage the damage and make it worthwhile.
-The best thing you can do is to speak with a Houston Medicaid Attorney to find out what your options are to structure transfers to avoid them being labeled as “gifts” in the first place.
+The best thing you can do is to speak with an attorney.
+A Houston Medicaid Attorney can help you structure transfers to avoid the HHSC calling them “gifts” in the first place.

 What Does Work?

 Fortunately, the situation is not all doom and gloom.
 In many cases I can help families create a path to protect assets from nursing home costs.
 You can do this even after the person has already entered a nursing home.
 I have done this for clients in The Woodlands and all across Texas.
 I have even helped families where nobody lives in Texas except the Applicant.
 It is legal, proven, safe, and it works.